ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 When developers do communicate with users, they should do so in a language and/or model that the users understand.

-Sharing class diagrams or database models with users is counter productive.
+Sharing class diagrams or database models with users is counterproductive.
 The users will not understand this complex model and think it took a lot of effort to create.
 As a consequence they either cannot give relevant feedback because they don't understand it, or they won't dare to because they don't want to discourage you.